Grief is the expression of deep sadness and sorrow. It erupts from the loss of something you value and love.

 How to Deal with Grief Spiritually

-When we learn how to deal with grief spiritually, it transforms how we grieve.
-It also helps us empathize with others who are grieving.
+When you learn how to deal with grief spiritually, it transforms how you grieve.
+It also helps you empathize with others who are grieving.

 Dealing with grief spiritually doesn’t remove the sting or crippling pain of sorrow.
-Grief plunges us into an unknown space and demands that we pay attention to it.
-But God’s faithfulness partners with us and carries the weight of our sorrow.
+Grief plunges you into an unknown space and demands that you pay attention to it.
+But God’s faithfulness partners with you and carries the weight of your sorrow.

 The doorbell rang on a typical Sunday afternoon.
 I didn’t jump up right away, because it is usually a neighbor or the friend of one of my kids.